bhenderson/shorty/README.md

 none.

 * Starting the server
-`rails s` will work for development
+`rails server` will work for development